alpscode/website/content/blog/intro-to-fpl-analytics.md

 The EV Calculator can also show you the probability of having a better score in Fixture 1 than Fixture 2 (here, it is 46.7%).
 This way, you can get a much better sense of the amount of the risk you are incurring when you decide to go against the odds.

+Although more complicated, similar processes can be used to predict goals and assists in a given fixture.
 These probabilities (anytime goalscoring, assist, clean sheet) can also be found online, and regularly shared on Twitter ([@FPL_Salah](https://twitter.com/FPL_Salah)).

 ## Part 4: Predicting the Future *(Predictive Analytics)*